syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### columns.type `String`
 {:#members:columns-type}

-Gets or sets a value that indicates to specify the datatype of the specified columns.
+Gets or sets a value that indicates to specify the data type of the specified columns.

 #### Default Value:
 {:.param}